Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-For a mutation tool with no annotations and no output schema, the description does well: covers purpose, usage, side effects, prerequisites, and return hints.
-It lacks explicit error handling or detailed output format, but given the schema's 100% coverage and the clear behavioral disclosure, it's largely complete for agent use.
+For a tool with 5 parameters and no output schema, the description covers purpose, usage, prerequisites, side effects, and return value.
+It is complete enough for an agent to use correctly.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.